 Flexible ACT teams will hire staff, that have the appropriate qualifications to meet the needs of the target population.

-Flexible ACT teams will provide an adequate level of professional staffing (60%) to perform the required work.
+Flexible ACT teams will provide an adequate level of professional staffing (60%) included in the 10:1 ratio to perform the required work.